movabs/movabs.github.io/thoughts/_posts/2022-11-28-dark_forest_computer_science.markdown

 One way of thinking about "Computer Scientists" is in what type of problems they aim to solve.
 There are problems that are so complex that either no approximation can be found or, perhaps, the grammar isn't even known for the problem's language.
-Foe example, consider poker.
+For example, consider poker.
 Since it's both non-deterministic and unobservable, an optimal poker-playing algorithm will be a function of the other players strategies.
 Creating an algorithm may require building [heuristics](https://en.wikipedia.org/wiki/Heuristic).
 The last example generally falls under the term "Artificial Intelligence (AI)".
 The creation of algorithms capable of finding solutions to arbitrarily difficult problems, And there are generally two camps: "neats" and rge "scruffies".
-The "neats" like to design systems using formal logic and mathematics, since such methods are infallible, ince a method is produced then the work is done.
+The "neats" like to design systems using formal logic and mathematics, since such methods are infallible, once a method is produced then the work is done.
 The "scruffies", on the other hand, like to engineer systems that tend to get the job done and then, retrospectively, examine the system and figure out why it worked.